 In a previous article published last November, I explained the reasons why I cancelled my membership of the Labour Party and how, for the first time in twenty years, identity politics had left me questioning who to vote for at a general election.

 There was no way I would vote for the Liberal Democrats, and I couldn’t bring myself to vote for the Conservative.
 In the end, I opted to vote Labour.
 A decision I made based solely on the party’s proposals for renationalisation of our utilities and railways, and progressive taxation as a means for reducing income inequality.

-I lent Labour my vote with a peg firmly clasped over my nose.
-This was due largely to Labour’s endless anti-Semitism crisis and, although not an ardent Brexiteer myself, its betrayal of the referendum result.
-However, more so than anything else because of the party’s liberal-Left shift on social and cultural questions, where issues of race, gender and sexuality had begun to supersede class-focussed politics.
+It was with a peg clasped firmly over my nose that I lent Labour my vote.
+Due in part to the party’s ongoing anti-Semitism crisis, and, although not an ardent Brexiteer myself, their betrayal of the Brexit referendum result.
+However, more so than anything else because of the party’s embrace of radical liberalism on social and cultural questions; particularly around race, gender, and sexuality, at the detriment of class-focused politics.

 During the early stages of the election, I also discovered the Social Democratic Party (SDP) had experienced somewhat of a resurgence and were standing the highest number of candidates at an election since 1987, although, sadly, not in my constituency.